isomerpages/jointpoly-ace/_programmes/The Frontier Series for Educators.md

 * Run 1 date: 13 Jun 2023 Tue 10am-6pm ([Register for Run 1 now!](https://forms.gle/a78idEwg7AGbdybW6))
 * Run 2 date: 14 Jun 2023 Wed 10am-6pm ([Register for Run 2 now!](https://forms.gle/Z4cRBW2xBtyx1fTw6))
 * Mode: Face-to-face workshop at Singapore Polytechnic
+* Trainer: Joey Tong/ JP-AcE

-Limited seats available.
+Limited seats are available.
 Registration will be based on first-come-first-served basis.

-#### New Webinar: Boost student engagement through Rolljak
+#### Webinar: Boost student engagement through Rolljak
 ![](/images/rolljak%20banner.png)
 Looking to boost student engagement?
 Want to expand your repertoire of edtech toolkit as an educator?

-Join this exclusive 2-hour webinar designed for Polytechnic Educators to introduce you to Rolljak a new edtech tool that combines game-based learning with real-time collaboration.
+Join this exclusive 2-hour webinar designed for Polytechnic Educators to introduce you to Rolljak, a new edtech tool that combines game-based learning with real-time collaboration.
 The Rolljak team will guide you through Rolljak’s features and demonstrate how to seamlessly integrate Rolljak into teaching practices.
+Rolljak can help you to:
 * Track student engagement levels using AI-powered automated assessment feature.
 Rolljak can make it easier to get immediate feedback on assessments and learning outcomes.
 * Learn ways to facilitate collaborative learning - be it peer-to-peer or team-based learning; empowering your learners to work together in real-time, share and improve ideas, and solve problems.